-- Develop and post information on website.
-(Years 1-5) - ▶ Develop and distribute handouts to local businesses.
-(Year 3-5) - ▶ Track number of handouts distributed.
-(Years 3-5) - ▶ Evaluate website and handouts annually.
-(Years 1-5)
+Goal Implementation Schedule Develop and post information on the City website.
+Year 1 Develop and distribute handouts to local businesses Years 3-5 Track number of handouts distributed.
+Years 3-5 Evaluate and update, if necessary, the website and handouts annually.
+Years 1-5